shekit/peeqo/README.md

 10. Click on the link labeled Service Account.
 This will take you to your google cloud console page
 11. In the cloud console page, click on the three vertical dots in the Action column of this Service Account and select “Create Key”
 12. Make sure JSON is selected and click create.
 13. This will download a JSON file to your computer.
 Keep it safe and never share it.
+Rename this file `dialogflow.json`
 14. Place this file in `/electron/app/config/`
 15. Enter the full name of this file in `/electron/app/config/config-dev.js` -> `speech.dialogflowKey`.
 You can rename the file if needed to make it simpler.
 16. This agent should give you a good starting of some existing responses.
 You can now add your own responses and intents to it on dialogflow to add functionality.
 Go to <a href="https://dialogflow.com/docs/getting-started" target="_blank">https://dialogflow.com/docs/getting-started</a> to learn more.